AndyJudkis/cs50Web-Project-2/README.md

-# cs50Web-Project-2
+# Project 2

-A slack-like server using javascript, flask, and socket.io
+Web Programming with Python and JavaScript